Kerry Damskey - Winemaker

 Kerry Damskey holds a B.S. in fermentation sciences from the University of California, Davis, is a graduate of the intensive program for small business at Stanford University School of Business, and is a candidate of the Institute of the Masters of Wine.

-Nick Briggs - Assistant Winemaker
+Nick Briggs - Associate Winemaker